 It’s been a while since I posted a three layer chocolate cake recipe, but I promise you this one will make up for lost time.
-It’s our new favorite.
+It's a chocolate devil's food cake and it's our new favorite.

 Let me know what you think!
 And I hope you like the photo.
 If you're wondering who that little beaver is, it's Buc-ee.
 He's the mascot for a popular chain of roadside stores here in Texas.
 He obviously approves of this cake.

-Update: I made this cake again using two 9 inch pans.
-The cake did not rise very much and since I used wider pans, it wasn’t as tall.
-We love the flavor of this cake, but it you want a taller cake, you might want to consider a different Chocolate Cake.
+Update: I made the "three layer" chocolate cake" again using two 9 inch pans.
+The cake did not rise very much and since I used wider pans, it wasn't as tall.
+We love the flavor of this devil's food cake, but it you want a taller cake, you might want to consider a different Chocolate Cake.
 The one one the link is also excellent and more statuesque.
-This one is still VERY good — just not super tall when made as 2 9-inch layers.
-It’s better made as a 3 layer 8 inch cake.
+This one is still VERY good -- just not super tall when made as 2 9-inch layers.
+It's better made as a three layer cake made in 8 inch pans.

-- 4 ounces unsweetened chocolate, chopped -- any brand is fine
+- 4 ounces unsweetened chocolate chopped -- any brand is fine (114 grams)

 - 1 teaspoon instant coffee or espresso powder

 - 8 ounces unsalted butter at room temperature (230 grams)

 - 1 ½ cups packed dark brown sugar (336 grams)